Cyneric400/Project_Starship/README.md

 Type the command "cat intro.txt" (without the quotation marks) to begin the challenge.

-If you hopelessly mess up the project to the point where you can't complete a challenge, simply delete the diretory, re-download the project, and try again.
+If you mess up the filesystem too badly, simply delete the project, re-download it, and try again.